KevinOnFrontEnd/SwapHunter/README.md

 - Install dotnet core SDK/RunTime 7.0 https://dotnet.microsoft.com/en-us/download/dotnet/7.0
 - Before running the application - chia must be running in order to communicate with chia wallet RPC to generate offers.

 This application requires access to the wallet certificate & key in order to use the chia wallet RPC to generate offer files.
-The following application settings (appsettings.json) need to be filled in before this application will function.
+The following application settings (appsettings.json) need to be **filled in before this application will function**.

 ```json
 "Wallet_key_path": "~/.chia/mainnet/config/ssl/wallet/private_wallet.key OR c:\\Users\\<YOURNAME>\\chia\\mainnet\\config\\ssl\\wallet\\private_wallet.key",